 The University has evolved an organizational structure drawing on the research activities of TERI.
-There are two faculties, namely the Faculty of Applied Sciences and the Faculty of Policy and Planning.
 Besides the teaching staff of the University, the research staff of TERI with doctoral degrees and a rich experience of working on projects related to bioresources, biotechnology, energy, environment, regulatory studies, and policy research are adjunct faculty at the University.